tomatillodesign/tomatillo-design-yakstretch-cover-block/readme.txt

 * Editor preview with mutation-aware refresh

 == Upgrade Notice ==

+= 1.2 =
+Major update adding video background support.
+You can now use self-hosted videos or YouTube/Vimeo embeds as backgrounds, with full fallback image support and mobile optimization.
+Recommended for all users.

 = 1.1 =
 Major update with AVIF optimization, accessibility improvements, and enhanced editor experience.
 Recommended for all users.